-mum.
-Although the same features are used for the experiments, camera movement estimation error of a common SfM is larger than the proposed method (Table 1).
+movement estimation error of a common SfM is larger than the proposed method (Table 1).
 A bundle adjustment can obtain the optimal solution on the ideal situations.
-However, nonlinear optimizations, such as a bundle adjustment, often fall into a local minimum in the course of experimentally obtained results.
+However, nonlinear optimizations such as a bundle adjustment, often fall into a local minimum in the course of experimentally obtained results.

 Figure 20(a) shows our verification of the proposed method using real images in a textureless scene.
-Using a mobile robot equipped with an omnidirectional camera,800 images were acquired.
+800 images were acquired using a mobile robot equipped with an omnidirectional camera.
 The movement distance is about 12 m.
-The image size is 800 800 \times 600.
-An input image and a parallel detection result are, respectively, shown in Figure 20(b) and (c).
+The image size is $800 \times 600$ .
+An input image and a parallel detection result are, respectively, shown in Figs. 20(b) and 20(c).
 The computing time of the line tracking was about 100 ms per frame, KLT tracker was 10 ms per frame, and the parallel lines detection was 35 ms per frame.

-The result of the camera movement estimation and line measurement is shown in Figure 21.
+The result of the camera movement estimation and line measurement is shown in Fig. 21.
 The computation time is about 5 min.
 An average of the reprojection errors of lines is within 0.5 pixels.
 These results show that the proposed method can estimate the camera movement and measure lines precisely.
-The modeling result of the textureless scene is shown in Figure 22.
+The modeling result of the textureless scene is shown in Fig. 22.
 The modeling method is based on [27].
 The corridor shape can be reconstructed using the proposed method.
-However,
+However, although parallel lines are detected, it is difficult to construct correct shapes of border of the wall and the floor.
+Correct patches are removed or false patches remain attributable to dead angle of an omnidirectional